ScilifelabDataCentre/serve-tutorials/Workshops/Building-sharing-ML-demo-apps/slides/slides.md

 ### Main.py

-The main file for the gradio app
+The main file for the Gradio app

 ```python
 import gradio as gr